Mercedes 35 hp: Dimensions

-The Mercedes 35 HP had a wheelbase of 2.345 m and a track of 1.400 m.
-The total weight was also dramatically reduced to 1 200 kg by making the main chassis frame of pressed steel of carefully designed U-shaped cross section.
+The Mercedes 35 hp had a wheelbase of 2,345 mm and a track of 1,400 mm.
+The total weight was also dramatically reduced to 1200 kg by making the main chassis frame of pressed steel of carefully designed U-shaped cross section.

-The relatively light engine (230 kg, with 6.6 kg/hp) was mounted over the front axle without any extra subframes, so its center of gravity was close to the ground.
+The relatively light engine—230 kg with 6.6 kg/hp—was mounted over the front axle without any extra subframes, so its centre of gravity was close to the ground.

 Running gear

-The wooden wheels of the Mercedes 35 HP were non-removable, featuring 12 spokes, steel covers and pneumatic tires: 910 mm tall, 90 mm wide in front, and 1 020 mm tall, 120 mm wide in the rear.
+The wooden wheels of the Mercedes 35 hp were non-removable, featuring 12 spokes, steel covers and pneumatic tyres: 910 mm tall, 90 mm wide in front, and 1020 mm tall, 120 mm wide in the rear.

 There were two braking systems, one hand operated and the other by foot.
 The main brake was the hand brake which acted on the rear wheels which had 30 cm drums.
 The secondary, foot brake, acted on the chain drive's intermediate shaft and was water-cooled.

 Both axles were rigid, equipped with semi-elliptic springs.
 The steering-axles were designed to minimise transmission of road shocks to the driver.
 The steering column was inclined backwards unlike the vertical shaft on many of its contemporaries.

-The engine of the Mercedes 35 HP was at the front of the car driving the rear wheels through a large roller chain.
+The engine of the Mercedes 35 hp was at the front of the car driving the rear wheels through a large roller chain.
 The gearshift was at the driver's right side, featuring a gate change system with four forward speeds and a reverse gear.
 The drum like compact clutch system was attached to the flywheel.
 The flywheel consisted of a self-adjustable coil spring made up of wound spring steel.
 The tension at which the clutch operated was regulated by a conical cam.